e2thex/thoughts/docs/The Schematic Approach.md

 ## On Consciousness
 ### The Nature and Unit of Consciousness
-When we speak about consciousness, we are actually speaking about two related but distinct things.
+Before we talk about how the Schematic Approaches can help us to understand consciousness, let's talk about two related but distinct attributes of consciousness, the nature and the unit of consciousness.

 #### The Nature of Consciousness
 The first is the nature of consciousness: the fact that experiences happen at all.
 We feel emotions, perceive the world around us, and have inner lives filled with thought, sensation, and awareness.
-This presence of experience, the sense that there is something it is like to exist, is the basic phenomenon we call consciousness.
+This presence of experience, the sense that there is something it is like to exist, is the nature of the phenomenon we call consciousness.

 #### The Unit of Consciousness
 But alongside the nature of consciousness, there is another important aspect: the unit of consciousness.
 This is the sense that experience belongs to someone or something.
 It is not just that experiences occur; it is that I am having an experience.
 There is a bounded center, a unique perspective through which the world is encountered.